 Book Review (2000 words) (40%)

-8.1 Demonstrate a sound understanding of a number of contemporary issues, perspectives and debates relating to how the human-environment interface is understood and theorised.
+1 Demonstrate a sound understanding of a number of contemporary issue and debates relating to how the human-environment interface is understood and theorised.

-8.2 Critically describe and comment on emerging approaches informing environmental anthropology and human ecology, such as environmental humanities, post-humanism, the ontological turn, biosemiotics, the new ecologies, complexity theory, etc.
+2 Critically describe and comment on emerging approaches informing environmental and social anthropology, such as environmental humanities, post-humanism, the ontological turn, new animism studies, and the relationship between energy and society.

-8.3 Develop an ability to read, think and engage with a challenging range of perspectives, assumptions and languages that characterise the multi-disciplinary and rapidly evolving fields of human ecology and environmental anthropology.
+3 Think critically about and engage in-depth with a challenging range of perspectives that characterise the rapidly evolving fields of human ecology and environmental anthropology.

-8.5 Apply their insights in a manner that contributes to a clearer, more sophisticated, more comprehensive and coherent understanding of the complex nature of todays' cascading socio-ecological crises.
+5 Apply meaningful insights and critical understanding in a manner that contributes to a more sophisticated and coherent understanding of the complex nature of todays' cascading socio-ecological crises.

 Back to top